 - amount of interest and/or dividends paid to bondholders and/or shareholders

 - quality of the underlying investment (How risky is the investment?
 Are underlying bonds investment grade?
 Would I like to own common stock in the underlying investment?)

 - whether the bonds are callable (Can the issuing company “call” and buy back the bonds?
 If yes, under what conditions?)

 - conditions under which bonds can be converted into into shares of common stock, and at what price (Based on the current stock price, how valuable is the conversion privilege?)

-As an example of convertibles (in this case, longer-term notes similar to bonds), here's an announcement by Citrix explaining the deal offered to investors.
+As an example of convertibles (in this case, longer-term notes similar to bonds), an announcement by Citrix explained the deal offered to investors.
 Based on my reading, the terms of the deal can be changed by the issuing company as its needs change.